adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 in their plotting functionality, metrics will be exhausted during the plotting function -- otherwise, when possible, metrics will be exhausted when calculated.

-In order to more cleanly separate logging and plotting, metrics will be exhausted when they are in a ready form to be plotted, as opposed to immediately when they are generated or when
+In order to more cleanly separate logging and plotting, metrics will be exhausted when they are in form ready to be plotted, instead of immediately when they are generated.
+Given the structure of the code, this may not be possible to do in a perfectly consistent manner, but we would aim to exhaust metrics approximately in places corersponding to the `plot_` functions in `api/plots.py`.

 ## Brief Example
 For instance, to log metrics to standard out (as an initial/debug step), the necessary code might look something like this: